 Packing for Bugsy wasn’t too hard.
-There are big chain pet stores in most mid-sized cities that carry her brand of food, so we didn’t have to pack an entire 3-month supply of dog food.
+There are big chain pet stores in most mid-sized cities that carry her brand of food, so we didn’t have to start with an entire 3-month supply of dog food.
 At home, we make her food in the crockpot (based on this recipe) (yes, we are those people) and just supplement with dry food, and while we did bring the crockpot on the Airstream (and have yet to use it) we decided she could switch to a normal dog diet for a few months and be just fine.
 Otherwise, we brought treats, toys, normal stuff–and some paperwork.
-Some campgrounds have dog breed restrictions–no pit bulls, Rottweilers, etc–and since Bugsy looks pitty we brought her DNA test results that show she’s a boxer/lab/pointer (lab? pointer?) (note that WE love pitties).
-We also brought her vaccination history in case we popped up to Canada–and made sure her Bordetella was current (even though we don’t board her regularly at home) in case we had to put her in a kennel (like if we both had to fly home for an emergency).
+Some campgrounds have dog breed restrictions–no pit bulls, Rottweilers, etc–and since Bugsy looks pitty (note that WE love pitties) we brought her DNA test results that show she’s a boxer/lab/pointer (lab? she loves water and balls. pointer? she loves birds and squirrels).
+We also brought her vaccination history in case we popped up to Canada–and made sure her Bordetella was current (even though we don’t board her at home) in case we had to put her in a kennel (like if we both had to fly home for an emergency).

 Her gear is stored in a few different places in the Airstream and the truck:

 That’s how we refer to this cabinet.
 In here we have